 3. Know your value

 How much more money should you ask for?
-You likely don’t know the salaries of others in your firm, so the next best thing is to use the Robert Half Finance Salary Calculator.
-Plug in your current location, job category, job title, company size and years of experience.
-The result is a salary range for the current year.
-Add 5 to 15 percent to these figures for your CPA or other professional certification.
+You likely don’t know the salaries of others in your firm, so the next best thing is to use the Salary Guide.
 When deciding on a number, aim for somewhere above the median but not more than 5 percent above your current salary.
 Be ambitious enough that you’ll have room to negotiate, yet realistic enough that your boss doesn’t question your judgment.

 4. Present your case